Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 OK - let's look at this logically.

 Other than that, this decidedly ropey adaption is a real mess with action scenes feeling ponderous and too infrequent (certainly compared to the recent TV revival, which is both bloody and more exciting) and the cast feeling only token interest in proceedings.
 Yes, Affleck looks OK when he's in the costume and roughing up the baddies but as Murdock, he never convinces.
-Whereas someone like Christian Bale got Bruce Wayne and "The Dark Knight" spot-on, Affleck's first foray into comic adaptations illustrate just how suspect the genre was until Marvel started getting things right with its Marvel Cinematic Universe concept.
+Whereas someone like Christian Bale got Bruce Wayne and Batman spot-on in the Dark Knight trilogy, Affleck's first foray into comic adaptations illustrate just how suspect the genre was until Marvel started getting things right with its Marvel Cinematic Universe concept.

 What's not to like?